 It’s good to have a camera in hand that feels like a rangefinder again.
 The LX’s are excellent but just a bit too small to have that feel.
 I’d ditched my film SLRs some time ago to shoot only RF’s – Leica M and screwmount, Contax G, Bronica RF645, and as a knockaround camera a Canonet GIII, which is probably the closest in spirit to the X100 series.
 The advent of digital had pushed me back to using SLRs; the LX’s and now Fuji are letting me be free of them again.
 And better still, the EVF’s gives you SLR-like capabilities when they’re really needed.

 My original plan was to experiment with an X-Pro1 as a replacement for my Canon SLR kit, but I realized the X100s was better suited to me, and I love the quietness of leaf shutters.
-It didn’t disappoint (I’ve also skipped the X-Pro1 for the X-T1… more on that later).
+It didn’t disappoint (I’ve also skipped the X-Pro1 for the X-T1… more on that in some other post ).

-The silent mode quiet is a huge win.
-I have used the X100s on commercial video-shoot sets, during takes.
+The quiet of Silent Mode is a huge win.
+I have used the X100s on the sets of commercial video shoots, during takes.
 In acoustic concerts.
 No one hears it but me, and then just barely.
 Not even close-up microphones hear it.

 I’ve been split on my enjoyment of the Optical Viewfinder (OVF) – excited at first by it, then realizing I was shooting almost exclusively with the Electronic Eye-Level Viewfinder (EVF) (almost never with the LCD on the back of the camera!), but recently I’m back to mostly OVF again.